cournape/Bento/doc/source/overview.rst

 Overview
 ========

 ..
-Toydist is born out of my frustration dealing with distutils/setuptools
+Bento is born out of my frustration dealing with distutils/setuptools
 .. idiosyncraties and limitations, especially when working with complex builds
 .. such as numpy, scipy or matplotlib.
 Distutils is too complex for simple needs,
 .. and too inflexible for complex builds.